venture23-zkp/gangwar-aleo/README.md

 </details>

-> This transition can only be called by the admin

-### 2. Player Registration / Game Joining
+### 2. Player Registration

-Once a game is created, players may now join the game before pre-specified deadline.
+Once a game is created, players may now join the game before pre-specified deadline with `join_game` transition.

 ```rust
 transition join_game(